bagheri365/CatDog-Calssifier-Deployment/README.md

 docker build -t myimage:latest .
 ```

-Note that a Docker Image is a template that contains the application, and all the dependencies required to run that application on Docker.
+Note that a docker Image is a template that contains the application, and all the dependencies required to run that application on Docker.

 #### Run the docker container